DevMountain/react-5-mini/README.md

 ### Summary

 In this step, we'll set up Redux to actually execute actions.
-We'll start by creating action types, creating action creators, and implementing increment/decrement logic.
+We'll start by creating action type and implementing increment/decrement logic

 ### Instructions

-* Open `./src/ducks/counter.js`.
+* Open `./src/store.js`.
-* Create `INCREMENT` and `DECREMENT` action types.
+* Create and export`INCREMENT` and `DECREMENT` action types.
-* Write action creators corresponding to `INCREMENT` and `DECREMENT` action types.
-  * Each of these action creators should accept an `amount` argument.
 * Update the reducer to process these actions into state changes.
   * `INCREMENT` should increment `currentValue` by the given `amount`.
   * `DECREMENT` should decrement `currentValue` by the given `amount`.